djsaikrishna/ffmpeg-web/README.md

 # ffmpeg-web
-A Web UI for ffmpeg-wasm: convert video, audio and images using the power of ffmpeg, directly from your browser
+A Web UI for ffmpeg-wasm: convert video, audio and images using the power of ffmpeg, directly from your browser.

 Try it: https://ffmpeg-web.netlify.app/